Kathryn R. Burke

 What is social media?
 Social media is a series of websites and applications designed to allow people to share content quickly, efficiently and virtually–all in real-time.
 Social networking has to do with who your audience is and the relationships you have with them.

 As opposed to traditional media, like television, radio, and newspapers (which millenials and Gen-Xers don’t use at all), social media doesn’t just give you information, it interacts with you while giving you that information.

 Today, people have ‘smart phones’ but selcom communicate by making a voice phone call; they text their messages rather than speak them.
-Younger people don’t even have a land line.
-And for some, the desktop computer is a distant memory.
+Younger people don’t even have a landline.
+And for many, the desktop computer is a distant memory.
 Today, most people communicate with ‘hand-held’ devices, like smart phones, tablets, smart watches.
 They use these devices to access social media, and transfer information by tweet, text, and email–although email is now mostly for the ‘older’ generations.

 Social Media Marketing

-Social Media is Advertising.
-In the example above, you create a Facebook page, build an ad on it with a direc tlink to your website home page or a landing page with specific offer, something like: Hurry!
+Social Media Marketing is Digital Advertising.
+In the example above, you create a Facebook page, build an ad on it with a direct link to your website home page or a landing page with specific offer, something like: Hurry!
 30% OFF SALE ends today!